-Recently a corporate client from United States hired us for legal advice in its attempt to transfer a piece of residential property owned by its China subsidiary entity to one of its employee under an incentive plan that has been executed some 15 years ago.
+Recently a corporate client from Canada hired us for legal advice in its attempt to transfer a piece of residential property owned by its China subsidiary entity to one of its employee under an incentive plan that has been executed some 15 years ago.

 The China subsidiary bought the properties 15 years ago in Beijing and at the same time, entered into a gift contract with a key employee to the effect that if the employee would continue to work for the China business for 15 years, then the company will transfer the title of the property to the employee for free then.
 Now 15 years have passed, and the employee has been with the China subsidiary till now.

 But the problem is now that the property value has soared 20 times more than its original purchase (up to RMB 10 million) price over the 15 years, which was definitely not foreseen at the time of the parties coming to that gift contract.